akshayKhot/akshayKhot.github.io/_posts/2021-5-10-an-introduction-to-sql-server-reporting-services.md

 4. Renderers
    - After the data has been collected, the **report processor** processes the report layout.
    - According to the format mentioned (HTML, PDF, etc.) the report processor selects the **renderer** that knows how to produce that format.
-   - The rendered combines the report layout with the dataset and outputs the requested output format.
+   - The renderer combines the report layout with the dataset and outputs the requested output format.
 5. Request Handler
    - Receives the requests for reports and passes those requests to the report processor.
    - Once the **report processor** has created the requested report using the data provider and renderer, the **request handler** delivers the report.